Home » GI Bill » Post-9/11 GI Bill: The Ultimate Overview

 Payment amounts vary depending on what type of school you are going to.

-You can be reimbursed the cost of the training up to the annual maximum amount which is mandated by law.
-Currently, that annual maximum amount is $$15,075.05 in 2023, up from about $14,880.
+For vocational flight training programs you may be reimbursed the cost of the training up to the annual maximum amount which is mandated by law.

 Tuition Assistance Top-Up